What options do I have for dry eyes?

 - Prescribe medication eye drops to treat the inflammatory aspect of dry eyes

-- Consider inserting punctal plugs which are used to reduce tear drainage and keep your natural tears on your eye for longer to increase moisture.
+- Consider inserting punctal plugs, which are used to reduce tear drainage and keep your natural tears on your eye for longer to increase moisture.

 - Fit specialty scleral lenses in some cases when medically necessary which allow saline to stay on the eye and provide long lasting comfort